Most frequent questions and answers

 She has been divorced for a year.
 Her husband ran off and just getting the divorce was extremely difficult.
 She has a house she is trying to sell, but hasn’t found a buyer yet and she owns a failing toy store so it sounds like she has a lot of assets but unfortunately they’re not helping her get food on the table.
 She owes income tax authority, bituach leumi, a bookkeeper, mortgage delay penalties, hotzaah l’poal, a debt to a nursing home for her mother, 4 yrs worth of schooling, and a bank debt of 350,000 NIS.
 Her children are not doing well and she’s really falling apart.
 Is this something you can help with at all?

-Imahot B’Yisroel Tzedaka – Israel Charity for Abandoned Mothers and Children in Israel was founded with sole purpose of saving abandoned mothers and children in Israel from the devastating effects of poverty and hunger.
+Imahot B’Yisroel Tzedaka – Israel Charity for Abandoned Mothers and Children in Israel was founded from bottom up, after receiving tens of pleas for financial assistance from single mothers in Israel.
+Our mission is to rescue abandoned mothers and children in Israel from the devastating effects of poverty and hunger.

-What started out as helping a few local families grew into a national organization.
-We give financial help at the right time when it is needed most in the recognition that this is the primary need of poor mothers.
+We give financial help at the right time when it is needed most in the recognition that it is the primary need of poor mothers.